Division Description PDF to download here:

 Dogs: Crates are required, no pens will be provided.
 This will be a busy two days of obedience and sociability training along with several dog demonstrations and a talk by a local veterinarian.
 All dogs must be at least six months old, have a rabies certificate dated within 36 months, and be current on all vaccinations to include Parvo and kennel cough.
 Please bring proof with each dog.

 Entrepreneurship: Would you like to start your own business?
 Here is a chance to learn about the whole process: marketing, bookkeeping, etc. You will have an area to set up a booth to sell your product or service.
 Home baked goods must be individually wrapped.
 Hot foods must be cooked in a certified kitchen and have a food handler permit.

-Goats: In the goat division, (pygmy, dairy, other) you will learn about proper care, grooming and hoof trimming.
+Goats: In the goat division, (pygmy, dairy, meat) you will learn about proper care, grooming and hoof trimming.
 There will also be a Fit & Show clinic and contest.
-All goats (wethers exempt) will be required to have scrapies ID (ear tag or tattoo) with flock number.
+All goats will be required to have scrapies ID (ear tag or tattoo) with flock number.
+No Horned animals allowed.

 Horse: Two busy days of Horse related activities.
 You will learn tack care, judging, practice groom squad, basic vet care, and Fitting and Showing at halter class.
 Please do not bring your own horse.
 For the safety of the exhibitors, quiet horses are provided for the youth.
 No riding.

 Knitting: Here’s your opportunity to learn the basics of knitting.
 Create a variety of fabrics using different yarns and needles.
 You will learn to do the knit & purl stitch, cast on, bind off, more advanced techniques for advanced knitters and go home with at least one small useful project and sample swatches.
 Equipment will be provided.
 For ages 8 and up